 There are plenty of things to tell a new subscriber, which tempts to overfill the very first email with information.
-That is why it’s better to create a series of two or three welcome emails.
-Here are some milestones for choosing the content and timing for your welcome flow.
+That is why it’s better to create a series of two or three welcome messages.
+Here are some milestones for choosing the content and timing for your welcome emails.

 First email — Introduce your brand and set the right impression